Italian scooter brand Lambretta returns to Australia soon with six models that undercut the prices of countryman Vespa.

 Prices (plus on-road costs) are: V50 and V50 Special $3590, V125 and V125 Special $4290, and V200 and V200 Special $4990.

-As expected prices are more than Asian scooters, but come with steel body and frame, LED lighting, USB port, Pirelli tyres and Italian design flair straight from the fashion centre of Milan.
+As expected prices are more than Asian scooters and adult electric scooters, but come with steel body and frame, LED lighting, USB port, Pirelli tyres and Italian design flair straight from the fashion centre of Milan.

 However, prices do undercut their main competitor, Vespa, made by Piaggio in Pontedera.